edcourage/Quizzical_quiz_app_sinatra/README.md

 As a player
 So I know how to play the game
 I would like to select 'How To Play' on the home page.

+As a player
+So I can play
+I would like to see a question with 4 possible answers
 ```